Retrieval Augmented Verification for Zero-Shot Detection of Multimodal Disinformation: Method : Retrieval Augmented Verification

 \subsection{Structured Representation}

-The image text pairs used in this dataset were originally sourced from news media outlets.
-Such images are rich in famous personalities and landmarks, in addition to the generic objects.
+The images in the post are usually rich in famous personalities and landmarks, in addition to generic objects.
 The text, on the other hand, usually discusses named entities.
 This determines our feature choices detailed below.
+For images, we rely on detecting objects, faces and places, in addition to a generic semantic representation of the image.
+For the text, we use a graph-based representation that links entities represented in the text.